agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

     <h2>You are logged out</h2>
     {% raw %}{% endblock content %}{% endraw %}

-This works great for our custom apps, but it replaces (overrides) the Admin logout screen, because the Admin template has the same name: `contrib/admin/templates/registration/logged_out.html`
+This works great for our custom apps, but it replaces (overrides) the Admin logout page, because the Admin template has the same name: `contrib/admin/templates/registration/logged_out.html`

 (The Admin login was not replaced, because it exists in a special location: `contrib/admin/templates/admin/login.html`.
 This location was found by using the information in this [article].)